Rami-Sabbagh/Rami-Sabbagh/README.md

 Currently learning robotics on my own and going to do a MSc in them.

-Hope I can get engaged back again in the online communities and contribute to interesting public projects.

 🌐 **Checkout my personal website and blog:  [rami-sabbagh.com](https://rami-sabbagh.com/)!**